 Q: What's the difference between the Inclusive Education Services and the Educational Support Services (ESS) at CCHS?

-A: Abrianne Castaneda is the ESS specialist.
+A: Abrianne Castaneda is the ESS Director.
 She assists students who need mild supports.
-They only receive academic support from her, not social supports.
-Abrianne and I are committed to making sure each student receives the supports they need to succeed, so we regularly collaborate and "share students".
-In other words, students may be on my case load, but still receive support and services from ESS and vice-versa.
+They receive academic support from her and are on track to earn a diploma.
+Abrianne and I are committed to making sure each student receives the supports they need to succeed, so we regularly collaborate together about students.

 Q: Will you help me navigate guardianship and social security income when my student turns 18?